-Some issues remote companies battle are collaboration, productivity, project management, and security.
-As an owner or manager, navigating these challenges and creating a thriving work environment that fosters growth, productivity, and positive communication is essential.
+Whether you’re a business owner or a manager, it’s essential to navigate these challenges and create a thriving work environment that fosters growth, productivity, and positive communication.

 Boost your team’s efficiency with Hubstaff's productivity tools

-Collaboration and communication can be remote work’s most essential and challenging aspect.
-With limited face-to-face interaction and the availability of electronic communication, it takes more work to establish healthy, productive relationships with colleagues.
+Collaboration and communication are the first remote work challenges that come to mind — and for good reason.
+With limited face-to-face interaction, it takes more work to establish healthy, productive relationships with colleagues.

-To overcome the challenge of working outside of a traditional work environment, companies should incorporate virtual meetings, conference calls, team-building activities, and knowledge management systems to simplify the communications needed to collaborate.
+Beyond onboarding, day-to-day communication can be challenging for even the longest-tenured team members.
+To overcome the challenge of working outside a traditional work environment, remote teams can incorporate virtual meetings, conference calls, team-building activities, and knowledge management systems to simplify the communications needed to collaborate.

 2. Productivity

-The crucial shift here is to move from pure hours to projects and goals.
+Even with the right tools, moving from pure hours to projects and goals is crucial.
 Successful remote workers prioritize accomplishing goals.
 This is better measured and attained by evaluating people based on task completion — not just how long they’ve been at their computers.

 Adopting goals and KPIs driven by outcomes encourages people to be more productive while avoiding false metrics and measurements that can lead to frustration or disengagement.

+• Prioritizing diversity training.
 Consider ongoing cultural sensitivity and diversity training to help your team members learn and set expectations.
-Some habits (like communicating with fewer metaphors) can be easy to adopt.

 4. Balancing work and personal life